ddogfoodd/traffic-simulation/Readme.md

 It contains a collection of tools and documentation regarding traffic simulation using the [Eclipse SUMO (Simulation of Urban MObility) framework](https://github.com/eclipse/sumo).

 ### Purpose:
 This repo collects tools/scripts/documentation used in our research.
-It mainly contains Python ↔︎ SUMO interactions on a higher level than SUMO built-in tools like [TraCI](https://sumo.dlr.de/docs/TraCI.html).
+It mainly contains Python ↔︎ SUMO interactions on a higher level than regular SUMO interfaces like [TraCI](https://sumo.dlr.de/docs/TraCI.html).

 ### Install and setup SUMO:
 To install and test SUMO refer to our [installation/setup doc](https://code.ovgu.de/ai-lab/projects/pascal/traffic-simulation/-/blob/main/docs/sumo/installation_setup.md).